 Ohio’s capital city is an amazing place to visit, and promises a fun and memorable experience for every member of the family, with activities to fit every budget.
-Here are 5 free attractions in the Columbus area that guarantee fun for the entire family.
+Our TravelingMom with Pets recently visited Columbus and found several free fun things in Columbus Ohio.
+These guarantee fun for the entire family.

 Columbus is more than the capital of Ohio.
 It is also a center for innovation in transportation, fashion and food.
 Because it has a host of free things to do, the city is a great place to spend a few days.
 I was so impressed by my trip to Columbus that I am already planning my return!
 So what are you waiting for?
 Go to Ohio.

 The Topiary Garden offers a living interpretation of George Seurat’s famous painting, A Sunday Afternoon 0n the Isle of La Grande Jatte.
 The topiaries include 54 human figures, several animals and a few boats.
 But don’t just come to see the topiaries.
 There are flowers and hundreds of trees.
 A seasonal visitors’ center has a video about the park’s history.
 You can picnic in the grass.
 Dogs on leash are welcome.

 The Field of Corn – Ohio has plenty of corn fields to drive past and after awhile, they may all begin to look alike.
 Not this one.
 The Field of Corn in Dublin features 109 “human-sized” concrete ears of corn.
 The roadside attraction was created as a tribute to Sam Frantz, inventor of hybrid corn.
 Malcolm Cochran, an art professor at Ohio State University, created the public art work, officially titled Field of Corn (with Osage Orange).
 Have you ever seen a 6 foot tall ear of corn?
 Here’s your chance.